 What determines your mortgage rate?

-While you can’t control what’s happening in the economy, there are factors you can control when searching for the best mortgage rate.
+While you can’t control the economy, there are factors you can control when searching for the best mortgage rate.
 For example, you can make sure your “credit, DTI ratios, and down payment are in good shape at the time of application,” said Scott Haymore, head of capital markets and mortgage pricing at TD Bank.
-“These factors are what lenders use to determine what kind of mortgage will best suit a borrower and will impact their rate.”

-How to get a better mortgage rate
+7 ways to get a better mortgage rate

-There are several ways to get a better interest rate on your mortgage, depending on your budget and financial circumstances and what type of home loan you want.
+There are several ways to get a better interest rate on your mortgage, depending on your budget and financial circumstances, and what type of home loan you want.

-Improve your credit score
+1. Improve your credit score

-One of the best things you can do to get a better mortgage rate is work to improve your credit.
+One of the best things you can do to get a better mortgage rate is to work to improve your credit.
 This is because your credit score is a major factor used to determine if your loan will be approved and the mortgage rate you’ll receive, explains Shelby McDaniels, national director of business development at JPMorgan Chase.

 A high credit score “tells lenders that you have paid your credit card bills on time and that you are responsible with your money,” said McDaniels. “... any score in the 700s or above is considered good and will help you get you a loan with a lower interest rate.”